- Application Deadline:March 1

 Then the Industrial Design Program could be for you.

-The Industrial Design Program focuses on design development, sketching and 3D modelling.
-As a student, you will produce technical drawings of design concepts followed by the building of actual models of consumer products.
+The Industrial Design Program focuses on product design development, sketching and 3D modelling.
+As a student, you will create your own designs and produce technical drawings followed by the building of actual models of consumer products.
 The program will encourage you to use your creativity and curiosity to develop new sustainable product designs to meet the needs of consumers.
 You will develop the skills necessary to work as part of a multidisciplinary team of professionals in an exciting career that evolves constantly.

 Industrial Design is about seeing something that you sketched on paper come to life as a real product.
 It’s an incredible and unique experience!— Dylan B.